keyurborad5/Inception_robotics_turtlebot3_challange/README.md

-# Inception_turtlebot_challange
+# Inception_turtlebot_challenge

 ### Authors:
 - Keyur Borad (kborad@umd.edu)- 120426049

-### Challange
+### Challenge
- This was the Turtlebot3 challange and the instructions were as follows:
+ This was the Turtlebot3 challenge and the instructions were as follows:

    1. Load the aws-robomaker-bookstore-world (found here: https://github.com/aws-robotics/aws-robomaker-bookstore-world) into Gazebo.
    2. Map the environment using a robot of choice.
 The robot must be equipped with a LiDAR, and RGB or RGB-D camera to perform this project’s tasks.